Artemonim/AgentEnforcer/README.md

 pip install -e .
 ```

-This command makes the `agent-enforcer-mcp` script available.
+This command makes the `agent-enforcer-cli` and `agent-enforcer-mcp` scripts available.

 ### 2. Configure in Cursor

 Once installed, you need to tell Cursor how to run the MCP server.
-We provide helper scripts for both Windows (`run_mcp.bat`) and Unix-based systems (`run_mcp.sh`).

 1. Go to `File > Settings > Cursor` (or `Code > Settings > Settings`, then find `Cursor` in the list).
 2. Scroll down to the **MCP** section.